DiagSet: a dataset for prostate cancer histopathological image classification: Results

-The results observed in the binary setting were presented in Table~\ref{table:patch-recognition-binary}.
-As can be seen, the best performance was achieved by the VGG19 architecture, which was able to obtain an above 90-percent classification accuracy for all tissue magnifications.
-Interestingly, VGG architectures outperformed some of the more recent models know to achieve a better classification accuracy in a natural image recognition task, namely ResNet and Inception: this behavior is discussed in more detail in Section~\ref{subsec:factors}.
-Based on the results achieved in the binary setting two neural architectures, namely VGG19 and ResNet50, were selected for a comparison in the multi-class setting, with the results presented in Table~\ref{table:patch-recognition-g3-5} for the four-class setting and Table~\ref{table:patch-recognition-all} for the eight-class setting.
-Due to the fact that class imbalance becomes more significant outside the binary variant, in addition to the traditional classification accuracy we present also the average accuracy (AvAcc), defined as

-with $TPR_i$ denoting the true possitive ratio for $i$-th class and $M$ denoting the number of classes.
-As can be seen, in both multi-class variants VGG19 achieved better classification accuracy, with disproportion between the results increasing with the number of classes.
+The results are presented in Table~\ref{table:patch-recognition-all}.
+As can be seen, in the binary setting the best performance was achieved by the VGG19 architecture, which was able to obtain an above 90-percent classification accuracy for all tissue magnifications.
+Interestingly, VGG architectures outperformed some of the more recent models known to achieve a better classification accuracy in a natural image recognition task, namely ResNet, Inception and ViT-B/32.
+The transformer architecture achieved the worst observed result at the highest magnification.
+This confirms already existing studies \cite{LiVT, Li_Duggal_Chau_2023} about ViTs heavy degradation when training on imbalanced datasets.
+Based on the results achieved in the binary setting two convolutional neural architectures, namely VGG19 and ResNet50 and single transformer architecture, ViT-B/32, were selected for comparison in the multi-class setting.
+Because class imbalance becomes more significant outside the binary variant, in addition to the traditional classification accuracy, we also present the average accuracy (AvAcc).
+Note that AvAcc was not recorded for the binary setting.
+However, because the number of observations from both classes was roughly the same, the accuracy and AvAcc are highly correlated.
+As can be seen, in both multi-class variants, VGG19 achieved better classification accuracy, with disproportion between the results increasing with the number of classes.
 However, ResNet50 achieved better performance with respect to AvAcc for all of the magnifications in the four-class setting, and for a single magnification in the eight-class setting, indicating lower bias of the network toward the majority class.
-This was further illustrated in Figure~\ref{fig:cm-diagset-a1-all}, in which a confusion matrix of the predictions for both networks was presented: as can be seen, while VGG19 achieved best performance on the most represented classes, that is T, N and R4, ResNet50 scored better on less represented classes, such as A and Gleason scores other than 4.
-This indicates a diversity of predictions made by different neural architectures, suggesting the suitability of using ensembling techniques.
+In comparison to both CNN architectures, ViT-B/32 is characterized by the biggest difference between accuracy and AvAcc, indicating problems with generalization and existing classification bias.
+In general, while VGG19 achieved the best performance on the most represented classes, T, N, and R4, ResNet50 scored better on less represented classes, such as A and Gleason scores other than 4.
+This indicates a diversity of predictions made by different neural architectures, suggesting the suitability of ensembling techniques.